 Barcelona rivals Paris in the beauty of its architecture and parks.
 We had visited years ago, but were jet-lagged and short of time, so didn’t appreciate the city.
 When we booked a Windstar cruise out of Barcelona, we decided to add a few days to the trip to really get to know this enchanting city.
 How our perspective changed!!

 If you are traveling to Barcelona, allow yourself the time to see these amazing sites.
-Here’s what to do in Barcelona in one day (or more)-
+Here’s what to do with one day in Barcelona (or more)-

-What to do in Barcelona in One Day
+What to Do With One Day in Barcelona

 There are no words to capture the stunning beauty of this still-unfinished Basilica.
 This is Antoni Gaudi’s masterpiece, begun in 1882 and expected to be finished in 2026, the 100th anniversary of Gaudi’s death.
 Gaudi celebrates God and nature in this building.